mas-bandwidth/yojimbo/BUILDING.md

 On MacOS X, installing sodium is most easily done via "brew install libsodium".
 If you don't have Brew, you can install it from <http://brew.sh>

-On Linux, depending on your particular distribution there may be prebuilt packages for libsodium, or you may have to [build it from source](https://github.com/jedisct1/libsodium/releases).
+On Linux, depending on your particular distribution there may be prebuilt packages for libsodium, or you may have to [build from source](https://github.com/jedisct1/libsodium/releases).

-Now go to the command line under the libyojimbo directory and enter:
+Next go to the command line under the libyojimbo directory and enter:

     premake5 gmake